klieret/verzettler/README.md

 ### The webserver

-The webserver shows a smart portion of the graph of neighboring nodes for each note:
+* The webserver shows a smart portion of the graph of neighboring nodes for each note:

 ![note environment graph](readme_assets/note_environment_graph_small.png)

-It also has a fancy dashboard that shows some statistics about the distribution of notes:
+* It also has a fancy dashboard that shows some statistics about the distribution of notes:

 ![dashboard](readme_assets/dashboard_small.png)

+* Shortcut buttons to open the note in an external editor (like `typora`)
+* Edit note in browser (alpha)

 ## Installation